 Last but not least, this list can’t be complete without Portmeirion.
 Portmeirion is a charming coastal village in Wales that will make you feel like you’re somewhere around the Amalfi Coast.
 The village was designed by Clough Williams-Ellis who wanted to turn the small Welsh village into a tourist attraction.
 Half a century later, I think it’s safe to say he succeeded!
 More people visit Portmeirion every year and the village was even showcased in several movies and TV shows.

 Would you like to visit any of these holiday destinations in the UK?
 That’s great but don’t forget to make sure that your home is secured before you leave.
 It’s better to be safe than sorry.
+Finally, don’ t forget about UK’s very strict regulations and make sure you know all you need to know about FCO legislation before visiting.

 Like it?
 Pin it.